7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 Tour guide restrictions:

-Your tour guide will not accompany you to the USS Arizona Memorial as they are prohibited from doing so.
-This can be a disappointment to people hoping for a full guided tour.
-In our experience, the best guides will give you history and information while they are driving you and during short tours at the beginning of visiting each museum.
+In our experience, the best guides provide historical context and information while driving you and during short tours at the beginning of each museum visit.
 Then, you’re on your own to explore, listen, and learn.

-Related read: check out our Ultimate Oahu Travel Guide as you prepare for your trip!
+Check out our Ultimate Oahu Travel Guide as you prepare for your trip!

 A Big Note About USS Arizona Memorial Tickets